erikgna/nx-poc/my-demo/presentation_v2.md

 Who depends on what.
 What breaks if something changes.

-And it’s polyglot.

-Through plugins, it understands TypeScript, Maven, Gradle, and other ecosystems.

 Because NX understands the relationships, it can act with precision.

 If you change one library, it rebuilds only what’s affected.